 To offset this possibility, you can always change your review.
 Also, Relay offers a free 30-day trial, so these are fair trade-offs.
 I suppose this isn’t so much a negative as it was surprising, but given that you aren’t married to whatever review you leave AND you get to try before you buy, most users—myself included—won’t mind.

-After signing up, you then fill out a questionnaire.
+After signing up, you fill out a questionnaire.
 The purpose of this questionnaire is to determine the best approach for you once you are inside the app.

-They ask how long you’ve been struggling, when was your last relapse, the longest you’ve been able to refrain from using pornography, and they even ask if you’re currently working with a therapist or have tried in the past.
+All of the questions are the standard information you’d put down when trying to change a bad habit. how long you’ve been struggling, when your last relapse was, the longest you’ve been able to refrain from using pornography, and they even ask if you’re currently working with a therapist or have tried in the past.

 Along the way, they sprinkle in stellar reviews of Relay and the results members have achieved, which motivates you.
 When you see someone who has already had success, that gives you faith you’ll be able to do the same, and it’s important to get off to the right start.

-This approach signals two important things about Relay’s approach:
+This signals two important things about Relay.

-First, Relay recognizes that pornography addiction is an issue that affects people, regardless of their religious affiliation.
+First, Relay recognizes that pornography addiction is an issue that affects people regardless of their religious affiliation.
 That might sound obvious, but it’s a distinction many recovery programs still fail to make.

 Too often, help is packaged in a way that assumes belief first and healing second, which quietly filters out people who are already struggling and hesitant to ask for help.